-Affirmations are statements of positive intent that help us challenge negative thought patterns and overcome any self sabotage.
+Affirmations are statements of positive intent that help us challenge negative thought patterns and overcome self sabotage.
 By repeating them on a regular basis we teach our subconscious to accept and believe them.
 This helps us to make the positive change we wish to see in our lives.

-In the same way as we do repetitive forms of exercise to maintain, and improve, physical health, the positive affirmations are exercises that keeps our mind healthy and improves our outlook.
+In the same way we do repetitive forms of exercise to maintain, and improve, physical health, the positive affirmations are exercises that keeps our mind healthy and improves our outlook.

 By building these positive repetitions into our daily routine we can reprogram our thinking.
 This leads to the development of different, more positive, thinking and behaviours.

 7) Treat Yourself To Time In Nature – Improve Health Outcomes.